 Current research and practice will be the basis for planning pre-service, in-service, professional development; and, school music curricula; design, implementation, evaluation, and sustainability will be included.
 Persons who successfully complete this program will have the necessary knowledge and skill to guide other music educators committed to the use of MLT to develop better musicianship as professionals and become lifelong learners/consumers of music.

 Students are accepted into the program and may start coursework in either the fall or spring semester.
-The deadline for applications is February 1st for a fall admit and October 1st for a spring admit; however, if you submit your application before the deadline you may be notified for your status earlier as students are accepted on a rolling basis.
+The Music Learning Theory program has a preferred* deadline of February 1st for fall admission and November 1st for spring admission.
+After the preferred deadline has passed, admission is rolling.
+(Rolling admission only applies to domestic students)

 You are encouraged to apply as soon as possible as we have a limited number of spaces available.
 Once spaces are filled, the remaining applicants who are accepted into the program will be placed on a waiting list.